-The causes of pain behind knee are quite extensive and the relief for those causes vary from problem to problem.
-Nevertheless, there are 5 pain behind knee causes with relief tips that possibly might help you alleviate some discomfort.
+Nevertheless, there are 5 very frequent pain behind knee causes with relief tips that possibly might help you alleviate some discomfort.

 Baker’s Cyst, also known as a Popliteal Cyst, is a swelling in the popliteal space (space in back of the knee) which causes stiffness and pain behind knee.
 The pain usually gets worse when fully flexing or extending the knee as well as moving about.

-Relief Tip - Often Baker’s cyst will resolve on its own without needing treatment.
-However, some self-care techniques may be effective, such as: Non-Steroidal Anti-Inflammatory Drugs (NSAID) Ice, Resting, Crutches and Compression Bandages.
+Relief Tip – Baker’s cyst will often resolve on its own without needing treatment.
+However, some self-care techniques may be effective, such as: Non-Steroidal Anti-Inflammatory Drugs (NSAID), Ice and Resting (especially RICE relief method), Crutches and Compression Bandages.

 Causes – Lifting heavy objects, sudden changes in direction, direct impact in a contact sport and excessive strain on the knees.

 Relief Tip – A moderate tear may only require RICE (rest, ice, compression and elevation).
-Knee braces can be helpful as well (Check out the knee brace guide).
+Knee braces can be helpful as well, for which you should check our knee brace guide.
 A severe tear may require physical therapy or surgery to repair or remove the meniscus.
-Click here to read about RICE.

 A Hamstring Injury is a common and sometimes excruciating form of pain behind knee injury.
 It happens when one or more of the three muscles that run along the back of the thigh gets pulled, strained or injured.